Roy-SR-007/Somjit.web/content/home/experience.md

     location: Bangalore
     date_start: '2020-01-03'
     date_end: '2020-01-07'
-    description: 'Presented research papers related to the field of Applied Probability.
+    description: 'Presented research papers related to the field of Applied Probability

     * Situations of Random Supply in a Classical Newsboy Problem and Alternative Optimality Citeria in a Newsvendor Problem'